How to: Read an EOB.

 What do I do with an EOB?

-It’s important to look at your EOB to make sure the details align with services you/your dependents received.
+It’s important to look at your EOB to make sure the details align with services you/your covered dependents received.
 If the amount you may owe on the EOB doesn’t match what the provider bills you, contact Member Services to determine why.
-Additionally, you may request a review of the benefit determination (decision about claim coverage) by referencing the appeal rights insert that’s sent with the EOB.
+Additionally, if you have questions regarding your appeal rights, please refer to the “Your rights as a member” section of your EOB for details.

 Let’s take a closer look at the details on an EOB.

-The amount you or your dependent(s) may have to pay, based on the price of the procedure(s)/service(s).
+Shows the amount billed by the provider(s), and the total amount you may owe.
 The amount you owe won’t show any payment you made at the time you received care.

 4. Claim details